ftsrg/theta/README.md

 ## Extend Theta

-If you want to extend Theta and build your own algorithms and tools, then take look at [doc/Build.md](doc/Build.md) and [doc/Coding-conventions.md](doc/Coding-conventions.md).
+If you want to extend Theta and build your own algorithms and tools, then take look at [doc/Development.md](doc/Development.md).

 ## Read more